 The consumptive use calculator was also used to explore additional consumptive use scenarios.
 "Default" input parameters and values discussed in the methods section above can be modified to explore the effect of changes or uncertainties in individual assumptions.
-Based on requests from the technical workgroup and Committee, two additional scenarios were computed, and annual consumptive use results are summarized in Table 6 and Table 7:
+Based on requests from the technical workgroup and WRIA 8 Committee, two additional scenarios were computed, and annual consumptive use results are summarized in Table 6 and Table 7:

 - 1. One home with legal maximum 0.5-acre irrigated lawn area per PE well.
-Assumes 60 gallons per day per person indoor use and 0.5-acre outdoor irrigation use. - Legal right to 950 gallons per day (maximum annual average withdrawal) per well connection for indoor and outdoor household use.
+Assumes 60 gallons per day per person indoor use and outdoor use to irrigate 0.5-acre lawn. - Legal limit of 950 gallons per day (maximum annual average withdrawal) per well connection for indoor and outdoor household use.
 Assumes 60 gallons per day per person indoor use and remainder to outdoor use.